Pedifax/Ball-Retrieving-Car/README.md

 # Ball-Retrieving-Car
-#### Codes for a ping-pong ball retrieving car.
+#### Hand-made ping-pong ball retrieving car.
 It's a project for the "Special Project of Circuit Design Techniques" course.
 demo video in the repository.